ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/README.md

 ### Modifiers

 * `--verbose` &ndash; (alias: `-v`) whether to prints additional logs about the current executed task.
+* `--dev` &ndash; whether to execute in the development mode.
+It means that the `@ckeditor/ckeditor5-package-tools` will not be installed from npm, but from the local file system.
 * `--use-npm` &ndash; whether to use `npm` to install dependencies in a newly created package.
 * `--use-yarn` &ndash; whether to use `yarn` to install dependencies in a newly created package.
+* `--name` &ndash; allows class name to be different from the package name.